 After the Macy’s Thanksgiving Day Parade had to go through some changes during Covid–in 2020 the parade was mostly virtual, the route shortened to only a block, and it was taped ahead of time rather than being aired LIVE–it returned to most of its former glory last year.

 This year, thankfully, we can expect the same!

-This year, though, it will return mostly to its former glory.
-For its 95th anniversary, Macy’s announced it will welcome back public viewing along its parade route (for which specific details will be announced in November) with its signature mix of giant character helium balloons, fantastic floats, marching bands, performance groups, celebrities, clowns and of course, Santa Claus.
+For its 96th anniversary, Macy’s will welcome back its signature mix of giant character helium balloons, fantastic floats, marching bands, performance groups, celebrities, clowns, and of course, Santa Claus.

 Here’s everything you need to know:

 When and where does the Macy’s Thanksgiving Day Parade take place?

 The 96th Annual Macy’s Thanksgiving Day Parade takes place on Thanksgiving Day, November 24 at 9 a.m. kicking off at West 77th Street & Central Park West and ending at Macy’s Herald Square.

 The parade’s traditional 2.5-mile route, which stretches from the Upper West Side to Midtown, will have certain viewing areas throughout for the best spots to see the parade in person.
 Macy’s has shared designated viewing areas on their website here.
 They are: